 A child may be at risk of harm if they do not attend school regularly.
 This will be considered a safeguarding matter.

 Holidays taken during term time

 The school does not permit holidays to be taken during term time.
-Parents should be aware that the law now enforces the position regarding holidays.
-The Education (Pupil Registration) (England) (Amendment) Regulations 2013, which become law on 1st September 2013, state that the Principal may not grant any leave of absence during term time unless there are exceptional circumstances.
+Parents/Carers should be aware that the law now enforces the position regarding holidays.
+The Education (Pupil Registration) (England) (Amendment) Regulations 2013, which become law on 1st September 2013, states that the Headteacher may not grant any leave of absence during term time unless there are exceptional circumstances.

 In accordance with the above regulations, requests for leave of absence will be treated sympathetically, but only in exceptional circumstances can they be approved.
-Parents who take their child out of school for five days or more during term time, without the authority of the Principal, will each be liable to receive a penalty notice.
+Parents/Carers who take their child out of school for five days or more during term time, without the authority of the Headteacher, will each be liable to receive a penalty notice.
 Penalty Notices will be issued by the Local Authority.